Suri Cruise Shows Off Star Style To Introduce Snake-Covered Taylor Swift, Katie Holmes Keeps It Casual

 Just like her famous mother, Suri Cruise sometimes likes to wear high-end labels.
 As reported by Footwear News, she was recently photographed wearing a pink $756 Dolce & Gabbana coat while she and Katie Holmes were out Christmas shopping.
 However, the tween’s Jingle Ball look was surprisingly affordable.
 H&M recently had her star-spangled dress on sale for $19.99, but it’s currently sold out.

 Taylor Swift is also a fan of H&M clothing.
 According to E!
 News, she was once photographed wearing a black and white polka dot dress from the retailer that was priced at just under $15.
 However, the look that Taylor chose for the Jingle Ball was likely customized.
-As reported by Hollywood Life, she there was a sparkly green snake wearing a Santa hat on her black sequined top.
+As reported by Hollywood Life, there was a sparkly green snake wearing a Santa hat on her black sequined top.
 She also accessorized her look with a silver snake ring.

 The snake ring can be purchased at the Taylor Swift store for $60, but what her fans really want to know is how they can their hands on the sequined top emblazoned with a holiday-themed version of Swift’s favorite serpentine symbol.